Traditional Greek Moussaka Recipe (Authentic Eggplant & Potato Casserole)

 • Have another potato available for quick slicing and frying if three potatoes are not enough to cover your whole pan.
 The same applies to eggplant.

-• Start the béchamel when your meat sauce is done cooking and layering all the other components to the pan.
+• Start the béchamel when your meat sauce is done cooking and layer all the other components in the pan.
 It will allow the bechamel to be poured over immediately and not sit around.
 Béchamel develops a thin crusty layer after a while, so using it fresh off the stove is best.

 • For the top, you can also mix half 1/3 cup of breadcrumbs with 1/3 cup of grated parmesan.